 Australian and New Zealand Clinical Trial Registry Trial number: ACTRN12611000217909

-The DAME study is being co-ordinated at the Royal Women's Hospital, Mercy Hospital for Women and the Monash Medical Centre by Anita Moorhead.
+The DAME trial is being co-ordinated at the Royal Women's Hospital, Mercy Hospital for Women, the Monash Medical Centre, Barwon Health, the Royal Women's at Sandringham, and Frankston Hospital by Anita Moorhead.